robellison/docker-libranms/README.md

 Using docker-compose:

-    $ #check and modify contents of docker-compose.yml docker-compose up
+    $ #check and modify contents of docker-compose.yml.default
+      #afterwards rename it to docker-compose.yml and run
+     docker-compose up #for running as deamon add -d parameter

 Volumes
 -------